void-512/program-works/README.md

-This is a repository for my previous C works.
+This is a repository for my previous programming works.